synarete/silofs/README.md

 ## Overview

-Silofs *("stored in large objects file-system")* is a user-space file-system for storing large volumes of data as encrypted blobs.
+Silofs is a fully encrypted user-space file-system designed for secure, long-term data retention.
+It archives snapshots as immutable blobs, ensuring audit-grade integrity and protection against unauthorized modification.

 It allows normal users to create an isolated storage area, with its own private key, and mount it on local host.
 When mounted users may manipulate their data as they would do with any other file-system,